nestaxu/todo-app/README.md

 # todo-app
-This todo-app was made for a quick win and only for the UI demo purposes, so is not supposed to be followed or used as a base for any serious projects..
+This todo-app was made for a quick win and only for the UI and functionality demo purposes, so is not supposed to be followed or used as a base for any serious projects..

 To start the app: